LRParser/pubchem-sklearn/capstone_project_jh.md

 1. How do we engineer these three outcomes to fit in the desired binary classification scheme.
 Do we wish to drop the inconclusive results, or do we instead count them as 'inactive'?
 And:
 2. How do we handle the fact that the outcomes are highly imbalanced, e.g. the 'inactive' class is over 7 times larger than the 'active' class?

-Our tentative plan is to coalese the 'Inactive' and 'Inconclusive' values, and to under-sample the 'inactive' class to obtain even representation of 'active' and 'inactive' when training, but we will return to this decision in the "featurization" step of our planned strategy later to determine whether this is optimal.

-In terms of the fingerprints themselves, there are several domain-specific parameters which can be used to tune them; specifically the size of the bit array as well as the specific molecular features that should be used can be considered can be specified (such as chiral form and other domain-specific features).
-Given that prediction of activity against ALDH1A1 is still only partially-understood, we hope that tuning these parameters may result in a more robust model for future studies.
+To answer the first point: our tentative plan is to drop all of the 'inconclusive' values; this reduces the degree to which the dataset it imbalanced.
+We choose this class to drop based on the the assumption that it contains the least amount of 'signal'.
+In the description page for this assay on PubChem, it notes that compounds that have a PUBCHEM_ACTIVITY_SCORE of 0 are classified as 'inactive'; scores of 40 and above are classified as 'active'; and all other scores are classified as 'inconclusive'.

+To answer the second point: We plan to explore both under-and over-sampling using the imblearn python package to obtain even representation of 'active' and 'inactive' when training, and compare the results between under-sampling and over-sampling.
+We will simply use random over- and under-sampling as more advanced interpolation methods such as SMOTE cannot be computed in feasible time due to memory requirements exceeding available infrastructure.

+We will use only 1 feature for training - that is the 2048-bit morgan fingerprint computed from the SMILES string for each compound.
+The featurization process converts the "SMILES" strings in the source CSV dataset into "Morgan fingerprints" (these are often also referred to as "circular fingerprints").
+Each fingerprint is a sparse 2048-bit array that is computed for each molecule.
+Each bit in the bit array provides information as to the presence of a certain substructure within the overall molecule; a detailed overview of the technique used to calculate these fingerprints is beyond the scope of this paper, however an overview is available [here](http://www.daylight.com/dayhtml/doc/theory/theory.finger.html)

+After featurization, we can conceptualize the dataset used for training as follows:

 One other point of note is that the labelled dataset does contain activity scores for each compound in the form of a PUBCHEM_ACTIVITY_SCORE column.
 Active compounds are those with scores between 40 and 100, Inconclusive have scores between 40 and 1, and Inactive compounds have scores of 0.
 We also considered rephrasing the problem from one of binary classification (Active vs Inactive) to one of Linear Regression (predicting an activity score, and from that deriving a classification).

 Regarding related datasets, the MoleculeNet benchmark [paper](https://arxiv.org/abs/1703.00564) deserves particular note, as it includes this bioassay as part of its list of 128 PubChem assay datasets that it analyzes.
 However the results are not directly comparable, as MoleculeNet looks at models that learn joint features via making a multi-task/multi-class prediction (e.g., for 1 SMILES string, it will predict bioactive or not against 128 different assay targets).
 Nevertheless it is important to reference this paper, as well as the 128-class [dataset](https://github.com/deepchem/deepchem/blob/master/datasets/pcba.csv.gz), as providing an important reference point for this work.